Barelydead/strapi-plugin-populate-deep/README.md

 `/api/articles/1?populate=deep,10`

-The populate deep option is available for all models using the findOne and findMany methods.
+The populate deep option is available for all collections and single types using the findOne and findMany methods.

 # Installation

 `npm install strapi-plugin-deep-populate`

 `yarn add strapi-plugin-deep-populate`

 # Contributions
 The original idea for getting the populate structure was created by [tomnovotny7](https://github.com/tomnovotny7) and can be found in [this](https://github.com/strapi/strapi/issues/11836) github thread